BeastlySwagmaster/junk-code/README.md

 # Introduction

 In order to test this, open the command line and download the repo.
 Copy the .php files into the www folder, within the wamp folder, and start the server.
-Go to localhost:80/Game.php to autofill the deck with garbase and shuffle it.
+Go to localhost:80/Game.php to autofill the deck with garbage and shuffle it.

 ## To-do List tasks:
 - empty